Visualization for Recommendation Explainability: A Survey and New Perspectives: Discussion

-Our survey revealed that the explanation style heavily depends on the underlying recommendation algorithm.
-Moreover, the content-based explanation style received the highest focus, which can be due to the fact that it gives more natural and intuitive explanations to the users based on the features/attributes.
-An important research question that needs further investigation is how to relate explanatory visualization design with the style of explanation.
+Our survey revealed that the explanation method heavily depends on the underlying recommendation algorithm.
+Moreover, the content-based explanation method received the highest focus, which can be due to the fact that it gives more natural and intuitive explanations to the users based on the features/attributes.
+An important research question that needs further investigation is how to relate explanatory visualization design with the explanation method.
 We observed in our survey that node-link diagrams are favorable idioms to explain social recommender systems and tag clouds are mostly used to explain content-based recommender systems.
-This implies that the explanation style seems to play a crucial role in the selection of the idiom.
-Therefore, empirical studies are necessary to answer the question ``what kind of visual explanation is more effective for what kind of explanation style?'' \textbf{(R3)}.
+This implies that the explanation method seems to play a crucial role in the selection of the idiom.
+Therefore, empirical studies are necessary to answer the question ``what kind of visual explanation is more effective for what kind of explanation method?'' \textbf{(R3)}.